CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: Improved recombination rates and ionization equilibria

 \section{Improved recombination rates and ionization equilibria}

 New calculations of the radiative and dielectronic recombination rates for silicon-like ions recombining to phosphorus-like ions have been presented by \citet{kaur_dr_siseq}.
 These have been incorporated into CHIANTI together with a new calculation of the ionization equilibrium.
 They do not represent large changes in the ionization equilibrium.
-For the case of calcium, the changes between the Version 9 and the new Version 10 ionization can be seen in Fig. \ref{fig:ca_ioneq}.
+For the case of calcium, the changes between the Version 9 and the new Version 10 ionization can be seen in Fig. \ref{fig:ca_ioneq}. {The temperatures of maximum ionization equilibrium for \ion{Ca}{vi} is 3.2 $\times$ 10$^5$, for \ion{Ca}{vii} is 4.5 $\times$ 10$^5$ and for \ion{Ca}{viii} is 5.6 $\times$ 10$^6$ K for the new version dataset.}